pg1211/takehome_api/README.md

 ### Activate shell
 - To activate shell run `poetry shell`
 - Run `poetry run server` from the command line to start the server.

-## Bonus (not necessary)
-Write 1-2 unit tests using pytest for the endpoint using mock for external API.